rust-lang/book/src/ch07-01-packages-and-crates.md

 A crate will group related functionality together in a scope so the functionality is easy to share between multiple projects.
-For example, the `rand` crate we used in Chapter 2 provides functionality that generates random numbers.
+For example, the `rand` crate we used in [Chapter 2][rand]<!-- ignore --> provides functionality that generates random numbers.
 We can use that functionality in our own projects by bringing the `rand` crate into our project’s scope.
 All the functionality provided by the `rand` crate is accessible through the crate’s name, `rand`.

 Keeping a crate’s functionality in its own scope clarifies whether particular functionality is defined in our crate or the `rand` crate and prevents